 2. Jot down what you feel

 How to call off an engagement?
-Make two columns and jot down what you are getting (in the first column) and what you aren’t getting from the other family (in the second column).
+Make two columns and jot down what you are getting (in the first column) and what you aren’t getting from your partner (in the second column).
 Compare both lists and see which one is longer.
 The longer list must win.
 Clarity will prevail if you find out sooner than later whether you’re setting yourself up for happiness or stress.
 If it’s the latter, you’d know what you need to do.

-3. Don’t post about your engagement on Social Media
+3. Don’t post about your engagement on social media

 Never be in a hurry to post about your relationship on social media.
 People like a juicy story and voyeurism is the cheapest form of entertainment.
-Embarrassment and the mixed feelings that follow – can be contained and addressed in your personal life doesn’t become fodder for gossip online.
+Embarrassment and the mixed feelings that follow can be contained and addressed in your personal life doesn’t become fodder for gossip online.

 4. Listen only to yourself

 Listen to yourself and only to yourself.
-You are charged with protecting your peace of mind and thus it is your SOLE responsibility to first accept your feelings without having to apologize for having an unpopular opinion or a preference that doesn’t line up with what others want for you.
+You are charged with protecting your peace of mind, and thus it is your SOLE responsibility to first accept your feelings without having to apologize for having an unpopular opinion or a preference that doesn’t line up with what others want for you.
 It is your life to live so treat it like the most precious project it is.

 5. Ensure there is a witness

 Thinking about calling off an engagement and acting on that thought are two very different things.
 When you share your decision to not go ahead with marrying the person you’re betrothed to, it can bring out some very strong reactions and emotions.
 Whenever you are breaking the news of calling off marriage to a parent or a partner, make sure you have a witness in the same room so that things do not get mercurial or volatile.

 6. Build a case for yourself

 While building the case, observe the emotions you’re experiencing.
 How hard or easy is it for you to build a case?
 It is hard for people to write with conviction about situations they don’t believe or invest in.
 Jot down the emotions you are experiencing (while writing this case) and then see if the case you’ve built feels more like an intellectual exercise or a sincere message to yourself about feeling confident about your decision.
 Self-doubt is natural but self-deception is an issue.

 7. Take a solo trip